Modern history of Syria: Drought in Syria

-Under Bashar al-Assad, 2000–present
+Under Bashar al-Assad, 2000–2024

 The Damascus Autumn

-Hafiz al-Assad died on 10 June 2000, after 30 years in power.
+Hafez al-Assad died on 10 June 2000, after 30 years in power.
 Immediately following al-Assad's death, the Parliament amended the constitution, reducing the mandatory minimum age of the President from 40 to 34, which allowed his son, Bashar al-Assad, to become legally eligible for nomination by the ruling Ba'ath party.
 On 10 July 2000, Bashar al-Assad was elected president by referendum in which he ran unopposed, garnering 97.29% of the vote, according to Syrian government statistics.

 Bashar, who speaks French and English and has a British-born wife, was said to have "inspired hopes" for reform, and a "Damascus Spring" of intense political and social debate took place from July 2000 to August 2001.
 The period was characterized by the emergence of numerous political forums or salons where groups of like minded people met in private houses to debate political and social issues.
 The phenomenon of salons spread rapidly in Damascus and to a lesser extent in other cities.
 Political activists, such as, Riad Seif, Haitham al-Maleh, Kamal al-Labwani, Riyad al-Turk, and Aref Dalila were important in mobilizing the movement.
 The most famous of the forums were the Riad Seif Forum and the Jamal al-Atassi Forum.
 The Damascus Spring ended in August 2001 with the arrest and imprisonment of ten leading activists who had called for democratic elections and a campaign of civil disobedience.